TusharDhanai/TusharDhanai/README.md

 - 👀 I’m interested in a lot of things.
 I work as a Web development intern, and particulary love working with javascript, that seems the most challenging work.
 Working on back-end is also great, but usually I just have to repeat things.
 I would love to do game development, not as a career, but as a hobby.
 Other than that, just knowing as much as I can about everything makes me happy.
-- 🌱 I’m currently learning c++, data structures, algorithms, nodejs, and some other skills, like presenting and communicatig.
+- 🌱 I’m currently learning c++, data structures, algorithms, nodejs, and some other soft skills, like presenting and communicating.
 I like to work on multiple things, so I don't get bored.
 - 📫 If you want to reach me here's my email -- dhanai.tushar007@gmail.com.

 <!---